-Please note — This is the MINIMUM recommended dakshina, the yajamana is encouraged to display his generosity and give to his capacity.
-Some priests may also require mileage (60c per kilometre) and tolls to be paid in addition to the dakshina, depending on where you live.
+Please note — This is the MINIMUM recommended dakshina, the yajamana (the host) is encouraged to display their generosity and give to their capacity.
+Some priests may also require mileage (72c per kilometre) and tolls to be paid in addition to the dakshina, depending on where you live.
 This should be discussed with your chosen purohit.

 (Plus mileage, parking and tolls, Certificate order etc. or Extra please speak to your celebrant)